supernomad/quantum/README.md

 - Environment variables replace the prefixed `-` or `--` with `QUANTUM_`, replace any internal `-` with `_`, and convert the case to all upper for each cli argument.
   - Example: `conf-file` converts to `QUANTUM_CONF_FILE` and `tls-skip-verify` converts to `QUANTUM_TLS_SKIP_VERIFY`.
-- Configuration file entires take the form of a flat `yaml` or `json` object, and drop the prefiexed `-` or `--` from each cli argument.
+- Configuration file entries take the form of a flat `yaml` or `json` object, and drop the prefixed `-` or `--` from each cli argument.
   - Example files:

     ``` yaml